 Make Precision Adjustments to Optimize ROI

 Call tracking lets businesses access detailed reports and functionalities that they can use to make targeted changes to get a better return on their marketing spend.
 You can analyze your filter settings to ensure you aren’t inadvertently filtering out quality calls.
-It’s also possible to view comparison reports from different date ranges to identify trends or address issues.

 Is Call Intelligence a Missing Piece of Your Attribution Puzzle?